Mervill/SharpCircuit/README.md

 ## ToDo

 - Pass on all elements, turning relevant fields into properties and and privatizing/protecting everything else.
+- Go back and make sure all publicly editable variables comply with original source.
-- Give leads semantic names.
+- Reorganize leads & give them semantic names.
 - Ensure nothing relies on static reference objects / singletons.
 - Finish removing all the vestigial rendering code.
 (Almost!)
 - Remove the -Elm suffix from circuit elements?